-Arch romantic, inspired, laced with his stormy verve, Kishore Kumar to a great extent redefined the very structure of playback singing in Bollywood.
+Arch romantic, inspired, laced with his stormy verve; Kishore Kumar to a great extent redefined the very structure of playback singing in Bollywood.
 Kishore Kumar as playback singer was both a singer who thought and at the same time a thinker who sang.
 The saga of Kishore Kumar as playback singer is therefore the tale of a hero who ascended despite thousand odds.
 He was the one who was able to give the songs his own interpretations either by the means of his mindless yodelling or through the rhyming verses made of words that otherwise do not have any meaning.

 One advantage Kishore Kumar as playback singer enjoyed over other playback singers of his time was that he could "enact" songs.
 Since, he had already faced the camera and knew the film medium inside out.
 It was therefore essential that the director convinced him about the situation of his song - who it would be picturised on and how it would help in taking the narrative forward.
 The director also made the dramatic highlights clear.
 He would then perform the song, sated with all the nuances and expressions that the actor would portray on screen.
 Music composers knew that jumping and enacting was his way to capture the spirit of the song he rendered.

 Kishore Kumar as playback singer had experimented and worked upon the singing styles of classical gurus like Ustad Bade Gulam Ali Khan and Pandit Bhimsen Joshi.
 Later, in privacy he would emulate them with effortless ease.
 Contrary to his image of a light-hearted entertainer, he was actually a serious student of music.
 He also learnt Rabindra Sangeet on his own.